Good Luck, America

 It goes without saying that things are about to get worse.
 Way, way worse.
 We need to stick together.
 Remember: If you know any trans people, no you don't.
 If you know any immigrants, no you don't.
 If you know any marginalized people that are likely to be targeted by this new administration, no you don't.

 We have to survive.
-Together.
+All of us.
 From the suburban resist libs, to the rural socialists, to the metropolitan anarchists.
 From white, to black, and everywhere in-between.
 Gay, straight, non-binary, trans.
-All of us.
+Everyone.
 We must.

 And get ready to lock the fuck in for the next democratic primary, baby.
 We've got work to do.